zeeshan-amjad/Data-Structures/README.md

-Some useful data structures for competitive programming.
+Some useful data structures for competitive programming or learning purposes.